Continuous and other finitely generated canonical cofinal maps on ultrafilters: Abstract

 \section{Abstract}

-This paper concentrates on the existence of canonical cofinal maps of three types: continuous, generated by finitary monotone end-extension preserving maps, and generated by monotone finitary maps.
-The main theorems prove that every monotone cofinal map on an ultrafilter from a certain class of ultrafilters is actually canonical when restricted to some filter base.
+This paper investigates conditions under which canonical cofinal maps of the following three types exist: continuous, generated by finitary end-extension preserving maps, and generated by finitary maps.
+The main theorems prove that every monotone cofinal map on an ultrafilter from a certain class of ultrafilters is actually canonical when restricted to some cofinal subset.
 These theorems are then applied to find connections between Tukey, Rudin-Keisler, and Rudin-Blass reducibilities on large classes of ultrafilters.

 The main theorems on canonical cofinal maps are the following.
-Under a mild assumption, basic Tukey reductions are inherited under a Tukey reduction.
+Under a mild assumption, basic Tukey reductions are inherited under Tukey reduction.
 In particular, every ultrafilter Tukey reducible to a p-point has continuous Tukey reductions.
 If $\mathcal{U}$ is a Fubini iterate of p-points, then each monotone cofinal map from $\mathcal{U}$ to some other ultrafilter is generated (on a cofinal subset of $\mathcal{U}$) by a finitary map on the base tree for $\mathcal{U}$ which is monotone and end-extension preserving - the analogue of continuous in this context.
 Further, every ultrafilter which is Tukey reducible to some Fubini iterate of p-points has finitely generated cofinal maps.
 Similar theorems also hold for some other classes of ultrafilters.

-\subjclass[2010]{Primary 03E04, 03E05, 03E35, 06A07; Secondary 054A20, 054D}
+\subjclass[2010]{Primary 03E04, 03E05, 03E35, 06A07; Secondary 54A20, 54D99}

 \keywords{ultrafilter, continuous cofinal map, finitely generated cofinal map, Tukey, Rudin-Keisler, Rudin-Blass}